aleksve/ischedule/README.md

 Started a _fast_ job at t=3.00
 Finished
 ```
 The fast job runs every 0.1 seconds, and completes quickly.
 When the slow job starts running at t=0.5, it doesn't return control until one second later, at t=1.50s.
 By that time, both the fast and the slow job become pending, and are executed in the order they were added to the scheduler.
 The slow job does not run after t=2.0, so the fast job returns to running normally every 0.1 seconds.
-The task had to be stopped with a keyboard interrupt.